f5devcentral/xcawsedgedemoguide/README.md

 ![alt text](assets/test-kiosk-0-7.png)

-Find the Private IP of your AppStack VM in AWS.
+Find the Private IP of your App Stack VM in AWS.

 ![alt text](assets/test-kiosk-0-20.png)

-Update the DNS server on your Kiosk VM, use the AppStack IP address.
-In a real scenario, you can use the DNS server on AppStack during network outages when working in offline mode
+Update the DNS server on your Kiosk VM, use the App Stack IP address.
+In a real scenario, you can use the DNS server on App Stack during network outages when working in offline mode

 ![alt text](assets/test-kiosk-0-21.png)